jbergstroem/hadolint-gh-action/README.md

 ## Robustness

 Also known as "can I run this in production".
 The action itself is tested via CI for all its use cases as well as unit tests for each function.
 Additionally, `shellcheck` is run against all shell scripts.
 Releases are cut manually (for now) and the action will strictly follow semver with regards to breaking functionality or options.

+## Performance

+Due to staying with bash we can avoid Docker-related performance penalties.
+Yet to be benchmarked, but it is likely on par or faster than other hadolint actions.